realQilla/Destructible/README.md

 Destrucible
 ===========
-A simple mining plugin that allows server owners to implement their own custom blocks, tools, and more!
+A simple mining plugin that allows server administrators to implement custom blocks, tools, and more!

  > Destructible is currently in very early development, so most features are either hardcoded, unimplemented, untested, or prototyped.